Amtrak: Labor issues

+As of 2023, the average Amtrak employee annual salary was $121,000 per year.

-In the modern era, Amtrak faces a number of important labor issues.
-In the area of pension funding, because of limitations originally imposed by Congress, most Amtrak workers were traditionally classified as "railroad employees" and contributions to the Railroad Retirement system have been made for those employees.
-However, because the size of the contributions is determined on an industry-wide basis rather than with reference to the employer for whom the employees work, some critics, such as the National Association of Railroad Passengers, maintain that Amtrak is subsidizing freight railroad pensions by as much as US$150 million/year.
+Most Amtrak workers are legally classified as "railroad employees" and thus make contributions to the federal Railroad Retirement system.
+The contribution rate is determined on an industry-wide basis, rather than with reference to the employer for whom the employees work; while most freight railroads employ a large number of contract workers to reduce the amount owed, Amtrak is prohibited by law from contracting out many positions and thus contributes disproportionately more funding to the system.
+Some critics, such as the National Association of Railroad Passengers, argue that Amtrak is thereby "subsidizing" freight railroad pensions by as much as US$150 million/year.

 In recent times, efforts at reforming passenger rail have addressed labor issues.
-In 1997 Congress released Amtrak from a prohibition on contracting for labor outside the corporation (and outside its unions), opening the door to privatization.
-Since that time, many of Amtrak's employees have been working without a contract.
+In 1997 Congress released Amtrak from a prohibition on hiring contractors outside the corporation (and outside its unions); since that time, many of Amtrak's employees have been working without a contract.
 The most recent contract, signed in 1999, was mainly retroactive.